 If you have a sensitive stomach or find it hard to eat solid food immediately after a run, try having a smoothie or protein shake.
 You can also leave it until nearer the end of the 30-minute window, giving the body 20 minutes or so to recover before taking something in.
 Remember to check the protein to carb ratio on energy bars and protein shakes as they are not all created equal!

 Homemade smoothies are a good option too: try mixing a cup of coconut water with a banana, a small scoop of protein powder or nut butter and a couple of sticks of celery.
 The coconut water and celery are full of natural electrolytes to help re-hydrate.
 You can also add a couple of dates or some more fruit like berries if you crave something a bit sweeter.
 If you prepare your post-run smoothie or snack before your run and have it ready in the fridge, you will be less likely to munch on biscuits.

-The second window is within 1-3 hours of a run
+Second window: within 1-3 hours of a run